Category_CBD Edibles

 What Happens When Crossing State Lines

-Crossing state lines with cannabis products can lead to problems, even if both states have legalized cannabis.
-The federal government prohibits transporting marijuana products between states, regardless of state laws.
+Crossing states with cannabis products can lead to problems.
+That's because the federal government prohibits transporting marijuana products between states, regardless of state laws.

 How to Travel Safely with Edibles

-Traveling with edibles requires planning to stay within the rules.
-Knowing how to pack and label cannabis-infused products properly can help you avoid trouble with TSA officers or law enforcement.
-It’s also important to understand federal regulations and state laws where you’re traveling.
-Now, let’s break down tips and common mistakes to help you travel safely with edibles.
+Knowing how to pack and label your cannabis products properly can help you avoid trouble with TSA or law enforcement.
+It’s also crucial to understand federal regulations and state laws where you’re traveling.
+Now, let's break down some tips and mistakes to avoid, so you can travel safely with edibles.

 Labeling and Packaging Tips for Edibles